Seiji0314/astignauts-36/README.md

-# ast36
+# ASTIGNAUTS-36
 This is a repository for ASTIGNAUSTS-36 by F.T.E.
-CanSat team
+CanSat Team